reddio-com/doc/docs/guide/getting-started/check-your-eth-erc20-nft-balance.md

 ## View ****ETH/ERC20 balance on layer 2****

-You can query the ETH/ERC20 balance with Reddio’s API through `https://api-dev.reddio.com/v1/balances?stark_key={your_starkkey}`.
+You can query the ETH/ERC20 balance with RedSonic’s API through `https://api-dev.reddio.com/v1/balances?stark_key={your_starkkey}`.

 Carefully replace {your_starkkey} with your own stark_key.
 Suppose your stark_key is `0x761f170xxxxxxxxxxxxxxxxxxxxxxxxxxxfbd39accda`.